FOCUS on 5: living heart healthy

 Eat Heart Healthy

-Eating heart healthy makes a difference in health outcomes.
-Heart healthy eating involves consuming vegetables, fruits, whole grains, fat-free or low-fat dairy products, fish, lean meats, poultry, eggs, nuts, seeds, soy products, legumes, and vegetable oils.
-Heart healthy eating means limiting sodium, saturated and trans fats, added sugars, and alcohol.
+Eating heart-healthy makes a difference in health outcomes.
+Heart-healthy eating involves consuming vegetables, fruits, whole grains, fat-free or low-fat dairy products, fish, lean meats, poultry, eggs, nuts, seeds, soy products, legumes, and vegetable oils.
+Heart-healthy eating means limiting sodium, saturated and trans fats, added sugars, and alcohol.

 Manage Stress

 How you react to stress and manage stress impacts your heart health.
 The hormone cortisol is released in response to stress.
-Studies suggest that high levels of cortisol from long-term stress can increase blood cholesterol, triglycerides, blood sugar, and blood pressure.
+Studies suggest that high cortisol levels from long-term stress can increase blood cholesterol, triglycerides, blood sugar, and blood pressure.
 Identify what makes you stressed or angry and come up with coping techniques.

 Try these simple stress busters: